Notice of Pre-AIA or AIA Status

 Claims 1-5, 7, 8, and 10-22 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.

 The Examiner has identified independent method Claim 1 as the claim that represents the claimed invention for analysis and is similar to independent product Claim 12 and system Claim 18.
-Claim 1 recites the limitations of receiving, by a risk insights system hosted by a risk-insights service provider, from an inquiring entity that is different from the risk insights system, an inquiry associated with a transaction by a subject entity, wherein the transaction is associated with a risk score, wherein the subject entity interacts with an application of the inquiring entity; determining, by the risk insights system, one or more factors contributing to the risk score for the transaction; providing, by the risk insights system, the one or more factors to a large language model, wherein the large language model was trained on queries and responses associated with transactions processed by the risk insights service provider for multiple inquiring entities, wherein the large language model is configured to generate, for the enquiring entity, a natural-language explanation based on the one or more factors, the explanation being formatted as a response to the inquiry; and outputting, by the risk insights system, the response to the inquiring entity.
+Claim 1 recites the limitations of receiving, by a risk insights system, from an inquiring entity, an inquiry associated with a transaction by a subject entity, wherein the transaction is associated with a risk score, wherein the subject entity interacts with an application of the inquiring entity; utilizing, by the risk insight system, a large language model in communication with the risk insights system to process the inquiry associated with the transaction by the subject entity to determine an intent of the inquiry; executing, by the risk insights system, a workflow mapped to the intent, the workflow specifying one or more databases from which to retrieve data associated with the transaction, wherein the workflow excludes retrieval of confidential or restricted data; providing, by the risk insights system, the transaction data associated with the transaction to the large language model, wherein the large language model is configured to generate, for the enquiring entity, an explanation based on the transaction data associated with the transaction, the explanation being formatted as a response to the inquiry; and outputting, by the risk insights system, the response to the inquiring entity.

 These limitations, under their broadest reasonable interpretation, cover performance of the limitation as certain methods of organizing human activity.
 Providing risk insights recites a fundamental economic practice (mitigating risk).
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation as a fundamental economic practice (mitigating risk), then it falls within the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.
 The risk insights system in Claims 1, 12, and 18 and the processor of Claim 18 is just applying generic computer components to the recited abstract limitations.
 The large language model in Claims 1, 12, and 18 appears to be just software.
 Claims 12 and 18 are also abstract for similar reasons.
 (Step 2A-Prong 1: YES.
 The claims are abstract)